Imperivm: Great Battles of Rome: Formations

 There are four kind of formations in the game: Square, Block, Line and Center Cavalry.
 Each gives different bonus.
 Usually the maximum number of units on an army is limited to 50 but in the case of Republican Rome this cap can be pushed up to 70.

 Also, different formations favors mixes on soldiers classes quantities.
-For example; choosing a line formation would benefit an army composed of a majority of ranged attackers.
+For example, choosing a line formation would benefit an army composed of a majority of ranged attackers.

 By grouping two or more Generals the size of an army can be effectively increased.
 Orders can be issued simultaneously to each General who in turn would relay them to their troops.
 Conveniently once that the positions of the joined armies have been set, the computer will make the best effort to keep the defined distance between groups.

 This feature gives more possibilities since this allows specialization of groups.
 Each can choose the more convenient formation, for instance, two armies, one composed only from ranged attackers and the other of a good mix of melee troops, can choose line and block respectively.

 As a unit gets to see more action his skill level increases; every unit has a level to reflect this, thus it is possible to get a favorable outcome when facing a numerically superior enemy with battle hardened troops, the most appropriate formation and some maneuvering.

-Buildings and Population Centers
+Buildings and population centers

 There are several classes of populations centers.

 Villages

 These population centers produce food at a constant rate.
-Each one has a population limit and current living people, depending on the completeness of population the production rate decreases or increases, also the people can be transferred to keeps or fortresses.
-Campaigning Troops can be supplied from these places though is much more useful to use scorched earth tactics to avoid defending a counterattack if the village is at the very end of the supply lines.
+Each one has a population limit and current living people, depending on the completeness of population the production rate decreases or increases, and the people can also be transferred to keeps or fortresses.
+Campaigning Troops can be supplied from these places, but is much more useful to use scorched earth tactics to avoid defending a counterattack if the village is at the end of the supply lines.

 Walled City

-The main establishment; this is where the player recruits troops, make most of the basic training for them and upgrade certain abilities.
+The main establishment where the player recruits troops, make most of the basic training for them and upgrade certain abilities.
 Every walled city has a tavern, a coliseum, a blacksmith, a temple for the gods and a certain class of town center.
 What varies, according to the civilization, is what can be obtained on those buildings.

 Keeps

 These are smaller than the walled city but play an important role by gathering resources as extra money or soldiers.
-Among them are: Gold Keep, Trading Keep and Training Keep.
+Among them are Gold Keep, Trading Keep and Training Keep.

 The most obvious uses are as a forward base and defense point, keeps (no matter what class of keep) will attack any hostile nation party within certain range, but only when they have at least one occupant, the rate of fire can be increased by garrisoning more soldiers at the building but a line of supply must be established in order to keep alive the troops inside the fortification.